kaede0e/two-species-genome-comparison-pipeline/case_study.md

 ```
 The "repeat_region" is not very informative as it doesn't fall under any families of TEs, but we can infer that LTR or long terminal repeat is the most common class as consistent with other plant genomes.
 In _Prunus dulcis_ genome, the TIR or terminal inverted repeat seems also common.

+I hope the pipeline gave you a hands-on experience to perform genomic analysis and reveal something interesting about two species genomes of your interest!